-False antonyms (pseudoantonyms) are pairs of words that give the misleading impression that they have opposite meanings, usually because of the prefixes, but occasionally because of the absence of a prefix on one of the two or because of a suffix on one.
+False antonyms (pseudoantonyms) are pairs of words that give the misleading impression that they have opposite meanings because of the prefixes (or the absence of a prefix).
 Likewise, false synonyms (pseudosynonyms) are pairs of words that give the misleading impression that they have the same or at least similar meanings.
 The profusion of false antonyms and false synonyms in English reflects the fact that English is more of a mongrel language than most.
 It is also worth noting that false antonyms and synonyms are one of the major pitfalls for non-native English speakers and writers.

 I started collecting false antonyms in the late 1990's, possibly inspired by